nickpiaddo/nixos-fde-config/README.md

    EXAMPLES

-       Configure a system with a bootkey at /dev/sdb, a main disk at /dev/sda with a 16G root partition, 8G of swap, and a 64G /home partition.
+       Configure a system with a bootkey at /dev/sdb, a main disk at /dev/sda with a 16G system partition, 8G of swap, and a 64G /home partition.

            nixos-fde-config -b /dev/sdb -m /dev/sda -R 16G -S 8G -H 64G